Bryan-Thaoxaochay/Note-Taker/README.md

 4. Heroku Deployment

 This is my first Heroku app that is going to be deployed, and it was a process learning how to do it.
 Heroku is just another useful technology to use, and I am still learning it's full capabilities.

+5. Creating Gifs

+This is the first time I created a gif and uploaded it to the README.
+It makes it easier to see what the app does.
+For Windows, I used Screentogif which was downloaded from the Microsoft store.
+I added it to my images folder and routed it into the here.
+It is above under "Walkthrough".

 ## Contact Information